Yellow Fish Road

 If you are interested in this program, please contact the City of Windsor at (519) 253-7111 ext.
 3226 or firstname.lastname@example.org.

 Visit the Yellow Fish RoadTM website to learn more.
 The website is full of information for educators (e.g. teachers, girl guide leaders, etc.).
-If interested in learning more, fill out the resources page of the website and you will be contacted by either YFR staff or a YFR partner.

 For more information on Environmental Initiatives

 - Phone: For general inquiries call 311.
 For detailed inquiries call 519-253-7111 ext.3226.